Azure-Samples/onnxruntime-iot-edge/AzureML-OpenVINO/README.md

 You can use regular `git clone --recursive https://github.com/Azure-Samples/onnxruntime-iot-edge` command line commands to clone this repository into a desired folder.

 ## Get Started
-Open the notebook `AzureML-OpenVINO/AML-BYOC-ONNXRUNTIME-OpenVINO.ipynb` and start executin the
+Open the notebook `AzureML-OpenVINO/AML-BYOC-ONNXRUNTIME-OpenVINO.ipynb` and start executing the cells.